by K.G. Beck* (11/13)

 Cultural control.
 Vigorous grass growth is an important aspect of leafy spurge control.
 Over-grazing stresses grasses and makes them much less competitive with weeds, leafy spurge in particular.
 Irrigation, where applicable, may favor grass growth and make it more competitive with leafy spurge.

 Chemical control.
 For optimum leafy spurge control, proper timing of herbicide application is imperative.
 Research from North Dakota-State University indicates that Tordon 22K (picloram) 2,4-D, Banvel/Vanquish/Clarity (dicamba) are most effective when applied in spring when true flowers emerge (not just bracts).
 Fall application to leafy spurge regrowth also is good timing for these herbicides.
-Refer to Table 1 for rates and application timings.
+Refer to Table 1 for rates and application timings and always read the herbicide label before using the product.

 |Table 1.
 Herbicide rates and application timings to control leafy spurge.|